amandaguglieri/thebridge/client-server experiment/README.md

 # Sockets!

-Basic communication between a client and a server machine.
+Basic communication between a client and a server machine with a TCP connection.
 You can replicate it by using two VMs: one as a client and the other as a server.

 ## Instruccions
 1. Run TCPServer in the machine that performs as a server: